-\begin{enumerate} \item Repeat Lemma \ref{lem:decouple-on-fc} for not only edge exchanges, but the case where the cycle has no removed edge.
-In this case, we have again that [P1] and [P2] hold. \item The remaining proof can be repeated for not only all spanning trees, but subgraphs formed by these subgraphs formed by co-tree edge addition. \end{enumerate}
+We show that $\mb{s}({\mc{T}_1}, \mb{x}) \neq \mb{s}(G^{\prime}, \mb{x})$ repeating the a proof similar to Theorem \ref{thm:spanning_tree_identifiability} as follows: \begin{enumerate} \item Repeat lemma \ref{lem:decouple-on-fc} for not only edge exchanges, but the case where the cycle has no removed edge.
+We can distinguish any added edge vs. spanning tree on the cycle by only measurements on that cycle.
+All measurements not on the cycle will not see any change in topology.
+Therefore (P1) and (P2) of lemma \ref{lem:decouple-on-fc} still hold. \item Given the single cycle property, for distinguishing spanning trees and any $\mc{T}+e$, for a single edge addition, we can repeat the same proof for Theorem \ref{thm:spanning_tree_identifiability} for arbitrary edge additions thereby showing that $\mb{s}({\mc{T}_1}, \mb{x}) \neq \mb{s}(G^{\prime}, \mb{x})$. \end{enumerate} \end{proof}